Weddings are joyous occasions, not only for the lucky couple but also for the friends and family that join in on the celebration.

 Recycle Your Outfits

-Forty-eight percent of wedding guests buy new clothes, spending $81 on average.
+Couples who purchased new wedding outfits spent $155 on average—more if attending a close friend’s wedding—according to The Knot survey.
 If you plan to get something new, maximize that purchase by using the outfit for the entire season.

 Ladies can use different shoes and accessories to update their look, and guys can easily get away with wearing the same suit by switching up the shirt and tie.